zhagan/mod/docs/api/cv/clock.md

 ### Tick model

-Each tick is a **16th-note pulse** generated on the audio thread.
+Each tick is a **64th-note pulse** (16 pulses per quarter note) generated on the audio thread.
 The pulse is a short gate (10ms width) at a fixed subdivision of the BPM.

 ### Tick resolution and precision